Bell Biv DeVoe

 Bell Biv DeVoe, also known as BBD, is an American music group from Boston, Massachusetts, formed from members of New Edition, consisting of Ricky Bell, Michael Bivins and Ronnie DeVoe.

-The band is best known for their debut album, the multi-platinum selling Poison, a key work in the new jack swing movement of the 1990s that combined elements of traditional soul and R&B with hip hop.
-Two singles from the album, "Poison" and "Do Me!", both reached number 3 on the Billboard Hot 100 in 1990.
-The band released three more albums, though none had the success of their debut.
-Their most recent album Three Stripes came out in 2017.
+The band is best known for their debut album, the multi-platinum selling Poison (1990), a key work in the new jack swing movement of the 1990s that combined elements of traditional soul and R&B with hip hop.
+It was supported by two singles: "Poison" and "Do Me!", both of which peaked at number three on the Billboard Hot 100.
+The band released three more albums, though none matched the success of their debut.
+Their fourth album, Three Stripes (2017) is their most recent release.

 Despite only producing four albums of original material in a 31-year span, the group has continuously toured and performed live, both as an act on their own and on several New Edition reunion tours.

 History

 The trio of Ricky Bell, Michael Bivins, and Ronnie DeVoe has their origins as founders of the Boston-based quintet New Edition, which had gained notice of famed producer Maurice Starr at a talent show in 1981, and as children had several hits with songs like "Candy Girl" and "Cool It Now".

 Throughout the 1980s, the line-up changed and the group matured and sought to branch out in new musical directions.
 During a hiatus in 1989, and at the suggestion of producers Jimmy Jam & Terry Lewis, the three decided to form a new group, and were signed by MCA Records.
-With help from Public Enemy producers Eric Sadler, Hank and Keith Shocklee and several others, Bell Biv Devoe released its debut album Poison in 1990, an album credited as pioneering the "new jack swing" sound of the early 1990s, combining hip-hop, funk, soul, and pop music.
+With help from Public Enemy producers Eric Sadler, Hank and Keith Shocklee and several others, Bell Biv Devoe released its debut album Poison in 1990, an album credited as pioneering the "new jack swing" sound of the early 1990s, combining hip-hop, R&B, funk, soul, and pop music.
 This fusion of styles helped to expose them to a fan base which preferred a harder edged sound.
 Poison reached number 1 on Billboard's R&B/Hip-Hop chart, and its title track, along with its second single, "Do Me!", both reached number 3 on Billboard's Hot 100 chart.
 Shortly thereafter, Richard Wolf and Epic Mazur were responsible for the remix of "Do Me!" (which hit number six on the dance charts).
 Poison also spawned the singles "B.B.D.
 (I Thought It Was Me)?", "When Will I See You Smile Again?" and "She's Dope!"
 Poison sold over four million copies, and was followed up by a remix album titled WBBD-Bootcity.